-- Follow the CLINIC template for these documents. - Make sure the fees are appropriate for a non-profit that primarily serves low income and indigent clients. - In the fee waiver/reduction policy, make sure the poverty guidelines are for the current year
+- organization is engaging in income-generating activities that do not compromise their status as a tax-exempt organization with 501(c)(3) status. - Make sure the fees are appropriate for a non-profit that primarily serves low income and indigent clients. - In the fee waiver/reduction policy, make sure the poverty guidelines are for the current year.